 Conventional medicines offer antibiotics and nasal steroid sprays as the line of treatment every time one gets an infection.
 A possible removal (adenoidectomy) through curettage, cauterization, laser, or ablation is recommended if the adenoids get large enough or if the symptoms are severe or persistent.
 Adenoidectomy may also be recommended if your child has tonsillitis that keeps coming back.
 But as with all operations, possible complications of surgery include infection, severe bleeding from the sites where the tonsils or adenoids were removed, and anesthetic reactions.

 Also, after adenoids are removed, the speech may become nasal.
-In a number of cases speech therapy or even a second operation might be needed to narrow the gap between the soft palate and the roof of the mouth.
+In a number of cases, speech therapy or even a second operation might be needed to narrow the gap between the soft palate and the roof of the mouth.

 Removing the adenoids or tonsils is just like removing the ‘guards’ that often get attacked by infections while safeguarding us.
 It certainly is not a wise decision.
-Homoeopathy believes that wherever possible, tonsils and adenoids should be saved as they are an important defence tissue of our body and provide the children with the much required immunity relating to the respiratory tract.
+Homoeopathy believes that wherever possible, tonsils and adenoids should be saved as they are an important defense tissue of our body and provide the children with the much-required immunity relating to the respiratory tract.
 Homoeopathic medicines can be a great boon for the kids with these enlarged adenoids and tonsils as not only do they cure the enlargements, they also enhance the body’s resistance to fight recurrent infections.

 The treatment with homoeopathy is carried out in two stages.
 Acute inflammation is treated with a particular set of medicines and once the acute stage is over, the enlargement is treated with a different set.
-Homoeopathy offers a wide range of medicines like Hydrastis, Calcarea Phos, Agraphis nutans, Cistus Canadensis etc to name a few to treat the acute infection.
+Homoeopathy offers a wide range of medicines like Hydrastis, Calcarea Phos, Agraphis nutans, Cistus Canadensis, etc to name a few to treat the acute infection.
 If given judiciously they help restore the hearing loss due to catarrhal deafness too, by acting directly on the glands connected with the nasal cavity thus alleviating the obstructive symptoms.
-Deep-acting medicines like Tuberculinum, Medorrhinum, Thuja etc are often required to treat the constitution of the child and bring about lasting relief.
-After a detailed ‘case-taking’ your doctor will put you on a ‘Tailor made’ remedy (constitutional remedy) that may help you avoid adenoidal surgery!
+Deep-acting medicines like Tuberculinum, Medorrhinum, Thuja, etc are often required to treat the constitution of the child and bring about lasting relief.
+After a detailed ‘case-taking’ your doctor will put you on a ‘Tailor-made’ remedy (constitutional remedy) that may help you avoid adenoidal surgery!

-A homoeopathic treatment is not only gentler for the kids but also has the added advantage of avoiding any infection or complications that may arise from surgery.
+Homoeopathic treatment is not only gentler for the kids but also has the added advantage of avoiding any infection or complications that may arise from surgery.
 So do give Homoeopathy a try before going under a surgeon’s knife!